Police: 75-year-old tourist beaten to death at New Orleans hotel Thursday

 The man was taken to a hospital but did not survive the attack, the news outlet reported.
 Police believe he was physically beaten to death with fists rather than a weapon.

 Officers then located the suspect, 29-year-old Martin Furtado, in a bathroom.
-He was arrested and charged with second-degree murder, according to WWL-TV.
+He was arrested and charged with second-degree murder.
+He was booked on a $350,000 bond, according to WWL-TV.

 Trending News